 Australia is a signatory of the Paris Convention.
 If protection of a trade mark is sought in another country within six months of applying to register the mark in Australia, the filing date of the Australian application may be claimed as a priority date for the overseas application in countries that are also signatories to the Paris Convention.
 This means that an overseas application may avoid the citation of an earlier application in that country if the Australian filing date is earlier still.
 By the same token, an application filed in Australia may claim priority from an application filed elsewhere, so that an application filed after an earlier application may have an earlier priority date when determining who filed “first” in Australia.

 Another international convention to which Australia is a signatory is the Madrid Protocol.
-Under this agreement, the owner of an Australian application or registration can use this as the basis for filing a single application for an international registration that covers several designated countries or economic regions (e.g. the European Union) that are also signatories of the protocol.
+Under this agreement, the owner of an Australian application or registration can use this as the basis for filing a single application for an international registration that covers several designated countries or economic regions (e.g. the European Union) that are also signatories of the Madrid Protocol.
 It is important to realise that despite its name, an international registration does not confer protection to all countries, or even to all Madrid Protocol countries; it only covers the countries that are designated at the time of filing, or which are subsequently added to the registration.
-As each country or region imposes its own designation fees, the cost of designating all possible countries and regions is expensive.
+As each country or region imposes its own designation fees, and there are almost 100 possible designations, the cost of designating all possible countries and regions is expensive.

 Because section 123 of the TM Act provides that a trade mark is not infringed where it has been applied to, or in relation to the goods by, or with the consent of the trade mark owner, parallel importation does not infringe registered trade mark rights.
 Sale of grey market goods may still be prevented if they do not meet Australian standards, or if they are sold in a way that is misleading or deceptive, but not because such sale is an infringement of a registered trade mark.